zeusdeux/use-is-in-viewport/Readme.md

 Please note that this hook declares `react` and as _peer dependency_.
 Therefore, you must have `react` installed to use this package.

-Please [open as issue](https://github.com/zeusdeux/use-is-in-viewport/issues/new) if this default causes an issue in your application.
+Please [open an issue](https://github.com/zeusdeux/use-is-in-viewport/issues/new) if this default causes a problem in your application.

 ## API